MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-consume-web-service-interact-in-r.md

 ## Requirements

-Before you can use the web service management functions in the mrsdeploy R package, you must:
+Before you can use the functions in the mrsdeploy R package to manage your web services, you must:
 + Have access to an R Server instance that was  [properly configured](../r-reference/mrsdeploy/mrsdeploy-package.md#configure) to host web services.

 + Authenticate with R Server using the remoteLogin() or remoteLoginAAD() functions in the mrsdeploy package as described in the article "[Connecting to R Server to use mrsdeploy](how-to-connect-log-in-with-mrsdeploy.md)."